CynderHost/status-page/content/issues/2022-09-22-service-issues-impacting-gravity.md

 *M﻿itigating -* As of 3:11 PM PST, we are seeing this issue recur and are working on a mitigation ASAP.

 *M﻿itigated* - We've mitigated a majority of the attack and sites should be working over secure (SSL) for users.

+*Resolved -* At this time, we've seen consistent stability for the past few hours.
+We will continue to monitor as needed.
+Once again, we apologize for the disruption.